Stealth Fine-Tuning: Efficiently Breaking Alignment in RVLMs Using Self-Generated CoT: Abstract

 \section{Abstract}

 Reasoning-augmented Vision-Language Models (RVLMs) rely on safety alignment to prevent harmful behavior, yet their exposed chain-of-thought (CoT) traces introduce new attack surfaces.
-In this work, we find that the safety alignment of RVLMs can be easily break through a novel attack method termed \textbf{Stealth Fine-Tuning}.
+In this work, we find that the safety alignment of RVLMs can be easily broken through a novel attack method termed \textbf{Stealth Fine-Tuning}.
 Our method elicits harmful reasoning traces through \textbf{segment-level interference} and reuses the self-generated outputs as supervised fine-tuning data.
-Through a \textbf{turn-based weighted} loss design, yielding a lightweight, distribution-consistent finetuning method.
-In our experiment, with only 499 samples and under 3 hours on a single A100 (QLoRA), Stealth Fine-Tuning outperforms IDEATOR by 38.52\% ASR while preserving general reasoning ability, as the tuned model retains the original representation distribution.
-Experiments on AdvBench and several general benchmarks demonstrate that Stealth Fine-Tuning is a low-cost and highly effective way to bypass alignment defenses. \textbf{Disclaimer: This paper contains content that may be disturbing or offensive.}
+To facilitate this, we introduce a \textbf{turn-based weighted} loss that minimizes distribution shift.
+In our experiment, with only 499 samples and under 3 hours on a single A100 (QLoRA), Stealth Fine-Tuning outperforms IDEATOR by 38.66\% ASR while preserving general reasoning ability, as the tuned model retains the original representation distribution.
+Experiments on AdvBench and several general benchmarks demonstrate that Stealth Fine-Tuning is a low-cost and highly effective way to bypass alignment defenses. \textbf{Disclaimer: This paper contains content that may be disturbing or offensive.} \keywords{Reasoning-augmented Vision-Language Models (RVLMs) \and Safety alignment \and Jailbreak attack}